 The single most evidence-supported strategy for durable learning.
 The finding is robust across ages, domains, and retention intervals: testing yourself on material consistently outperforms re-studying equivalent material.

-Roediger & Karpicke (2006): Subjects studied a prose passage, then either restudied it or took a recall test.
+Roediger and Karpicke (2006): Subjects studied a prose passage, then either restudied it or took a recall test.
 A week later: the test group recalled 61% of the material; the restudy group recalled 40%.
 The test — not just studying — produced the superior retention.

 How to apply it:

-• Flash cards (physical or digital) — cover the answer, try to recall, check
+- Flash cards (physical or digital): cover the answer, try to recall, check

-• Practice tests and past papers
+- Practice tests and past papers

-• After reading a section, close the book and write down everything you remember
+- After reading a section, close the book and write down everything you remember

-• The "blank page" technique: start a study session by writing everything you know about the topic before reviewing notes
+- The "blank page" technique: start a study session by writing everything you know about the topic before reviewing notes

-• Explain the material to someone else from memory
+- Explain the material to someone else from memory

-• Answer questions at chapter ends without re-reading first
+- Answer questions at chapter ends without re-reading first

 The key: the recall attempt must precede re-exposure to the material.
 If you look at your notes before trying to recall, you skip the retrieval practice.